 The UVM FabLab offers the use of its 3D printers to help students rapidly prototype small parts that would otherwise be difficult to manufacture or acquire.
-We are happy to help you if you have a part that fits this description, but please remember that the FabLab is to be used for school-related projects only, and that, like any manufacturing process, 3D printing has some physical and cost limitations.
-The following guidelines will help you determine whether your design is suitable to print in the Fab Lab:
+Keep in mind that FabLab resources can only be used for school-related projects and that, like any manufacturing process, 3D printing has physical and cost limitations that differ by machine.

 - Your part must not be too small:

 - If features are smaller than the printer’s resolution, they will not print reliably.

 - Your part must not be too big:

 - It should not use too much material or print time.

 - It must fit within the dimensions of the printer.